Last Updated on October 6, 2023 by Samantha Harris

 - Floor heaters.

 Even with supervision, there will be times when you’ll need to redirect your tortoise’s journey.
 However, most tortoises dislike being handled and become stressed when picked up too often.

 If you pick your tortoise up too much while it roams, it may urinate on you out of fear, which is an instinctual defensive behavior.

 Certain rooms may be too cold for tortoises, decreasing their internal temperature.

-Walking a tortoise isn’t always the answer to your tortoise’s exercise needs.
+Walking a tortoise doesn’t always meet a tortoise’s exercise needs.
 If your tortoise seems stressed or bored in its enclosure, it may not be large enough.

 Instead of prioritizing a walk, get a larger enclosure with a good substrate for burrowing.
 Also, climbing toys, plants, rocks, and ramps will be appreciated.